Michael Harris II Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The Cardinals pitching staff was last in the league with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff ranked last in the league with a collective 7.4 strikeouts per nine innings last season.

-- Matz gets the call to start for the Cardinals, his first of the season.
+- Mikolas (0-0) gets the starting nod for the Cardinals, his second this season.

-- The 31-year-old southpaw last appeared Monday, Oct.
-3 against the Pittsburgh Pirates, when he came on in relief and went one scoreless inning.
+- His last time out came on Thursday against the Toronto Blue Jays, when the right-hander tossed 3 1/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.